tzontli (Azca8)

 Glyph or Iconographic Image Description:

-This example of iconography from the Codex Azcatitlan shows a male figure in the migration of Aztlan who is wearing a lock of his hair tied with what is probably a red thong.
-The lock stands straight up at the top of his head.
+This example of iconography from the Codex Azcatitlan shows a male figure in the migration of Aztlan who is wearing a lock of his hair tied with what is possibly a red thong, but there is a term for a red hair tie (tochacatl) that comes up in the Digital Florentine Codex, Book 8, f.
+33v., and is apparently made of cord or something like candle-wick.
+The lock stands straight up at the top of his head, much like the "warrior" hairstyle called the temillotl and a tzontli.
 The tie here has a prominent bow.

 Description, Credit: